Skip to main content

 • Requirements: Similar audio quality standards to ACX

-Wide distribution through Findaway is the most common choice for self-published authors who want maximum reach.
+Wide distribution through Findaway is the most common choice for self-published authors who want maximum reach across non-Audible retailers — and the practical default for AI-produced audiobooks.

 Direct sales